Cirkit Designer Logo

 Introduction

 The STM32WB55RG is a dual-core microcontroller developed by STMicroelectronics.
-It features an Arm Cortex-M4 core for high-performance application processing and an Arm Cortex-M0+ core dedicated to managing low-power tasks.
-This microcontroller is designed for IoT applications, offering integrated Bluetooth 5.0 connectivity, advanced security features, and a wide range of peripherals.
-Its versatility makes it suitable for applications such as smart home devices, wearable technology, industrial automation, and medical devices.
+It features an ARM Cortex-M4 core for high-performance application processing and an ARM Cortex-M0+ core dedicated to managing low-power tasks.
+This microcontroller is equipped with Bluetooth 5.0 connectivity, making it an excellent choice for IoT (Internet of Things) applications.
+It also includes a wide range of peripherals, offering flexibility for various embedded system designs.

 Explore Projects Built with STM32WB55RG